Atlanta Concussion Injury Attorneys

 - Slurred speech

 Many people recover from their concussion symptoms within days or weeks.
 However, some people suffer long-term effects called post-concussion syndrome.
 In a post-concussion syndrome, the effects of a concussion listed above don't heal quickly.
 Injuries can last months, years, or even life-long, depending on the severity of the concussion.
 People suffering post-concussion syndrome will need a great deal of physical and occupational therapy to get their life back to normal.
-A Georgia injury lawyer can help you pursue compensation to pay for these medical expenses.
+An Atlanta injury lawyer can help you pursue compensation to pay for these medical expenses.

 In the following short video, CNN chief medical correspondent Dr. Sanjay Gupta provides some important information about concussions and their long-term effects:

 The Georgia brain injury attorneys at Grant Law Office can help you and your family if a loved one has suffered a concussion injury.
 We've helped many people who've suffered head injuries get the settlement they need to pay for medical expenses, lost wages, and their pain and suffering.
-Call us today at (404) 995-3955 or (866) 249-5513 to discuss your situation.
+Call us today at (404) 995-3955 to discuss your situation.

 - NFL Faces More Lawsuits over Long-Term Player Brain Injuries